dubemarcantoine/algorithms-data-structures/README.md

 ```

 ## b) Briefly explain why the first algorithm is of exponential complexity and the second one is linear (more specifically, how the second algorithm resolves some specific bottleneck(s) of the first algorithm).
-The difference between the 2 algorithms is that the binary one does not re-use the previous results to compute the next
+The difference between the 2 algorithms is that the Exponential one does not re-use the previous results to compute the next
 result.
 Instead, it adds up 4 Tetranacci numbers and calculates them recursively.

 To solve this bottleneck, the linear algorithm keeps a list of the 4 previous Tetranacci numbers to add them
 together to get the next number.
 This means that it's done only once for each number.

 ## c) Do the previous algorithms use tail recursion?
-Both the linear and binary versions of Tetranacci previously designed and implemented do **not** use tail recursion.
+Both the linear and exponential versions of Tetranacci previously designed and implemented do **not** use tail recursion.
 This is because the last call in each of the functions is not the function itself which means that the
 stackframes will keep piling up for each of the recursions potentially causing a stack overflow.